MaJerle/lwesp/docs/examples/index.rst

 Examples and demos
 ==================

 Various examples are provided for fast library evaluation on embedded systems.
-These are optimized prepared and maintained for ``2`` platforms, but could be easily extended to more platforms:
+These are prepared and maintained for ``2`` platforms, but could be easily extended to more platforms:

 * WIN32 examples, prepared as `Visual Studio Community <https://visualstudio.microsoft.com/vs/community/>`_ projects
 * ARM Cortex-M examples for STM32, prepared as `STM32CubeIDE <https://www.st.com/en/development-tools/stm32cubeide.html>`_ GCC projects